ISDuBA/ISDuBA/docs/production_guide.md

 and the additional auditor users.
 The access to the system should be tightly restricted to the auditing work.

-## Baremetal setup

-### Building

-To build the application the latest Golang version, NodeJS 20 and standard build tools, like GNU Make are required.
-At the root of the repo run `make dist` to build the frontend and backend; this will result in a Tar-file inside `dist/` that contains the application.
-It can also be useful to look inside the Dockerfile of the application to see how individual components of the application can be built.
-If there are no special requirements it can be enough to use the already built tar-file from the release page.

-### Running

-The Tar-file can be copied and extracted on a production server.
-This file contains the `isdubad` backend, which can be run on any modern amd64 linux system and the frontend which is contained in the `web/` folder.
-No further dependencies are required to start the application.
-By default the backend will serve the contents of `web/`.

-For a quick start copy `example_isdubad.toml` to the folder where the application is contained.
-Configure the postgres and keycloak settings and rename the file to `isduba.toml`.
-The application can now be started.
-For exposing the application to the network it is recommended to use a TLS-terminating reverse proxy.

 ## Docker/Container setup

 This repo contains an example docker compose setup.
-The isduba container is built for production usage.
-All other components are configured for ease of setup, it is recommended to use another configuration or setup own containers/server for production usage.
+All components are configured for ease of setup, it is recommended to use the production setup for production usage.

 ### Keycloak